RyGuy994/MATER/README.md

 - **Mobile App:** Develop a mobile application for seamless asset tracking on the go.

+- **Seperate Frontend** Develop a frontend to seprate the backend for better use and development of API and Mobile Applications

 - ~**Break-away Database:** Implement a modular and scalable database architecture to enhance data management and give the user the option to use an exteneral database.~

 - ~**Calendar Integration:** Integrate calendar features for scheduling and managing maintenance activities and syncing to various calendar systems.~